 Timeline: 5 months

-Team: I worked alongside a UX Manager, Project Lead and a team of developers.
+Team: I worked alongside a UX Manager, Project Lead, a team of developers and the client.

-My role: I was tasked with creating use cases and designing user flows, the site map and medium fidelity wireframes.
+My role: I designed user flows, the site map and medium fidelity wireframes.

 Update a grassroots organization's website to better educate and empower users